recepbalibey/Citrus/README.md

   <img src="https://github.com/ruzzzzz/Citrus/blob/main/imgs/SBI.png?raw=true" alt="Citrus Overview" width="500">
 </p>

+As illustrated, the Citrus architecture is composed of distinct components which interface with services deployed within the network, as well as remote services located on the Internet.
+The southernmost components within the figure represent these services which provide Citrus crucial input data necessary for its operation.
+Furthermore, they are also utilised for output operations, such as saving labelled telemetry to disk for future dissemination within the research community.

+The northernmost components represent the two modules implemented to aid CTI gathering and real time anomaly detection.
+Clementine is a component within Citrus which rapidly identifies malicious behaviour occurring within the local network through the utilisation of machine learning models.
+The Tangerine component within Citrus, performs automatic intrusion detection data set labelling through correlation with cyber threat intelligence service providers.

-Citrus supports a variety of cyber threat intelligence services to correlate and label suspect telemetry including:
+Additionally, Citrus supports a variety of cyber threat intelligence services to correlate and label suspect telemetry including:

 * Greynoise
 * Maltiverse